PSA Death Certificate: How to Get One

 MethodProcessing TimeFee

-PSA Serbilis (Walk-in)30 minutes - 3 days₱155 per copy
+PSA Serbilis (walk-in pick-up)30 minutes – 3 working days₱155 per copy

 Important Notes